 Devices will be provided to the participants for the duration of the trial.
-It is not intended that they will continue to use the closed loop system after the end of their participation in the trial.
+Post-trial care is at the discretion of the woman and her treating clinical team.

 8.13 Publication Policy

 8.13.1 Trial Results

 Data will be published in internationally peer-reviewed scientific journals; members of the investigator group and clinical collaborators will be included as co-authors as appropriate.